Middle Back Pain Relief

-- Side sleeping position, with a pillow under your upper arm, and a contoured cervical pillow or self-adjusting memory foam pillow under your neck to keep head aligned with your spine.
+- Side sleeping position, with a pillow under your upper arm, and a contoured cervical pillow under your neck to keep head aligned with your spine.

 - If sleeping on your back, get a contoured memory foam pillow.

-- Experiment with a pillow between your knees to reduce strain and pain in the middle back
+- Experiment with a foam wedge between your knees or a specially designed knee pillow to reduce strain and pain in the middle back

 - Change your sleeping position if you are a stomach sleeper!